 - Nasi Kandar – A mixture of amazing curry sauces poured over a mountain of rice.

 - Cendol – A shaved ice dessert sweetened with palm sugar and coconut milk.
 Topped with red beans and sweet corn which actually works!

 5. Little India

-There are some nice little boutique shops within the Chinese shophouses selling things like crafts, home furnishings, fashion, and jewellery, but if you want a full-on shopping experience, head to Komtar.
+There are some nice little boutique shops within the Chinese shophouses selling things like crafts, home furnishings, fashion, and jewelry, but if you want a full-on shopping experience, head to Komtar.
 Just on the very edge of old town, the Komtar shopping mall has five levels of high street and designer shops.
 Brands include H&M, Sony, Cotton On, Nikon, and Digi.

 On the top floor is the Komtar food court, with a large selection of Malaysian and Western dishes to choose from.
 Prices are only a few cents higher than food stalls found on the streets, but portions are much bigger!